MOF-IVY/ivy-nest-strategies-common-module/README.md

 # Services

 The module exposes several services that you can use.

-Each service provided has its own base class, called as the service name with the `Base` postfix.
-For example: `IvyScriptConfigService` base would be `IvyScriptConfigServiceBase`.

-You can use these interfaces to implement your own version of a service, if that service does not fullfil your needs. <br>
-Or you can extend each service and only override the methods you want to behave differently.
+These services are designed to ease your development process, and help you keep a standard structure and workflow across all your strategies.
+By providing you with a standard set of tools and procedures for performing repetitive tasks.
+Live getting configurations, managing orders, interacting with the pump/dump service and more.

 ### Available services list